yoctoalex/eap_lab/README.rst

 .. figure:: _figures/193.png

-And the response will be "ok" which means that atackes have been activated:
+And the response will be "ok" which means that attacks have been activated:

 .. figure:: _figures/194.png

 `b)` Check the map

-Let’s go back to the F5 Cloud Services portal and check the map in the **Monitor Application** tab.
+Let’s go back to the F5 Cloud Services portal and check the map in the **MONITOR APPLICATION** tab.

 You can see our two endpoints and the latest attacks on the map: